 Tanvi Shendye, Bombay Veterinary College, Mumbai

 SO WHAT EXACTLY IS IMMUNITY?

 The definition of Immunity is the ability of an organism to resist a particular infection or toxin by the action of specific antibodies or sensitized white blood cells.
 In simpler terms, Immunity is the ability of your body (or your pet’s body) to fight back an Infection, to kill and remove the disease-causing microorganisms.
-There are a little army or fighter cells called the White Blood Cells which act as the fighters against any infection.
+There are little army or fighter cells called the White Blood Cells, which act as the fighters against any infection.
 These little fighters are responsible for the killing, eating (phagocytosis), and discarding most of the disease-causing microorganisms that invade your body.
-It is a complex biological system that has the ability to recognize whatever belongs to the self-body and to reject what is foreign to the body (non-self) for example microbes.
+It is a complex biological system that has the ability to recognize whatever belongs to the self-body and to reject what is foreign to the body (non-self), for example, microbes.

 WHAT IS IMMUNITY IN PETS?
 HOW IS IT BUILT?

 Immunity is the body’s natural way to fight and resist infection.
-It can either be naturally present inside your pet due to genetic factors etc or due to the mother’s milk or it could be acquired by vaccination or fighting infection.
-Let’s see what exactly is Innate vs Acquired Immunity.
+It can either be naturally present inside your pet due to genetic factors etc or due to the mother’s Milk or it could be acquired by vaccination or fighting infection.
+Let’s see what exactly is Innate vs. Acquired Immunity.

 - INNATE IMMUNITY